 However, the solution isn't to have numerous short-term contracts.
 It's to change the pricing strategy.

 Billing through a consultant retainer fee agreement is the better solution.
-Having a consultant retainer agreement in place means that you will be paid in advance by the client and the client will gain access to your expertise; thus the client will be paying for a dedicated consultant for a particular period, mostly monthly.
+Having a consulting retainer agreement PDF in place means that you will be paid in advance by the client and the client will gain access to your expertise; thus the client will be paying for a dedicated consultant for a particular period, mostly monthly.

 However, some issues could cause the client to have negative views on agreeing to a professional services retainer agreement.

 For some clients, they may have had negative experiences in the past, making them wary of working with a consultant retainer fee.

 This issue is why consultant professionals fare better when they sell retainer agreements with already established clients.
 First impressions are vital if you are to successfully market the idea of consulting fee agreement to clients later on.